tonysln/base-converter/README.md

 ## To-Do

-- [ ] Finish the 'About the Formats' block.
+- [ ] Improve the 'About the Formats' block.
-- [x] Add support for fractional numbers.
 - [ ] Add support for ASCII.